 There is a consensus among designers that a regatta-themed timekeeper should look as colorful as it is practically possible.
 Perhaps, it has something to do with direct associations that a sports event of this kind wakes in our minds.
 Those bright nautical flags, mottled boats with logos of their sponsors placed all over their carbon-fiber hulls and huge sails.
 That well-advertised feeling of euphoria that only a sailboat can incur in a person, too, must have played its role.

 Well, the dial is colorful, but, as you can see, colorful in a good way.
 There seems to be just enough red and different shades of blue here to make the Tambour Regate Navy visually attractive without bloating things over.
 The fact that its dial is easily readable gives it an extra point in this brief review.

-Equipped with the same LV Caliber 171 automatic flyback chronograph movement, which is based on the well-known ETA 2892-A2 blank caliber with an additional Dubois Depraz yachting timer module, the maritime chronograph has a good potential of being extremely reliable and trouble-free piece of equipment (at least, when compared to other gadgets that feature similar “three-hander movement + add-on module” combination: true chronographs that were designed from scratch will be inherently more reliable, but that’s sort of obvious.)
+Equipped with the same LV Caliber 171 automatic flyback chronograph movement, which is based on the well-known ETA 2892-A2 blank caliber with an additional Dubois Depraz yachting timer module, the maritime chronograph has a good potential of being an extremely reliable and trouble-free piece of equipment (at least, when compared to other gadgets that feature similar “three-hander movement + add-on module” combination: true chronographs that were designed from scratch will be inherently more reliable, but that’s sort of obvious.)

 In this respect, the new model looks like a direct descendant of their current Tambour LV Cup collection.

 Of course, the dial here is different, although there are, too, easily recognizable traces of the same family DNA.

 The timekeeper’s face looks like a study in legibility, even though, using the yacht timer complication will require some getting used to (you will at least need to read the manual before operating the timekeeper), but otherwise, the dial is well-designed.

-The three white Arabic numerals are bold, large and look especially contrast on the blue background of the dial.
+The three white Arabic numerals are bold, large, and look especially in contrast to the blue background of the dial.

 The hour markers are also prominent and distinctive, while the minute track leaves just enough space for the regatta timer to be perfectly functional.